sebastiansutter/techguides/cipbootcamp.md

 ## Familiarization with the Cloud Integration Platform

 The Cloud Integration Platform (CIP) is built on top of IBM Cloud Private.
-This lab guide is meant to give you an overview of the capabilities of the platform, and get some hands on time with setting up your own environment for the purpose of creating your own demo environment
+This lab guide is meant to give you an overview of the capabilities of the platform, and get some hands on time with setting up your own environment for the purpose of creating your own demo environment.

-This lab guide assumes some familiarity with IBM Cloud Private, docker & kubernetes, as well as helm.
+This lab guide assumes some familiarity with IBM Cloud Private, Docker & Kubernetes, as well as Helm.

 There are two primary components of CIP:

 **IBM Cloud Private (ICP)** -  An application platform for developing and managing on-premises, containerized applications.
 It is an integrated environment for managing containers that includes the container orchestrator Kubernetes, a private image repository, a management console, and monitoring frameworks.
 In this particular boot camp, ICP is deployed on Softlayer, using Skytap as the primary operational interface.

-**Platform Navigator** -- is a application that provides a primary user interface where instances of App Connect Enterprise (ACE), API Connect (APIC), Event Streams and MQ Advanced can be created with a few clicks.
+**Platform Navigator** -- is a application that is built to run on top of IBM Cloud Private that provides a primary user interface where instances of App Connect Enterprise (ACE), API Connect (APIC), Event Streams and MQ Advanced can be managed from a single place.
 It is automatically deployed with the CIP Bundle.

-As a convention for these labs, a <span style="color:red"> **red box** </span> will be used to identify a particular area, and when information is to be entered and/or an action is to be taken, it will be in **bold** characters. <span style="color:red"> **Red arrows or lines** </span> may be used to indicate where nodes are to be placed when building your message flow.
+As a convention for these labs, a <span style="color:red"> **red box** </span> will be used to identify a particular area, and when information is to be entered and/or an action is to be taken, it will be in **bold** characters. <span style="color:red"> **Red arrows or lines** </span> may be used to indicate specific items that need to be noted as part of the lab

 A number of sections will be labeled “Key Idea” or “Key Concept”.
-Be sure to review these sections when you come across them, as they will explain concepts of IBM Integration Bus that you will explore in some detail in the early labs, but in more detail as you continue to work through the more advanced labs.
+Be sure to review these sections when you come across them, as they will  explain important items as it relates to the lab content.

 Lab Overview
 -------------------------------------------

-This lab is broken up into a key parts.
+This lab is broken up into two key parts.

 **Part One**:  Use of the Cloud Integration Platform **Part Two**:  Reference Materials:  Installation of the Cloud Integration Platform